-Street style: a photographic ride around the Taipei Performing Arts Center construction site
+Street photography from OMA’s Taipei Performing Arts Center construction site

 Construction is well underway at the Taipei Performing Arts Center designed by OMA, which is shaped as a sphere nested inside a cube.
 Wallpaper* took a ride with photographer Julien Lanoo around the building, seeing the construction interacting with the city from all perspectives and all hours.